noahhdf/dotfiles/README.md

 - [ ] Makefile
   - a Makefile should backup all old dotfiles !
   - then symlink or (maybe better?) copy the new ones in place
-    - maybe to different approaches, one for contributors, one for users (!)
+    - maybe two different approaches, one for contributors, one for users (!)
   - (maybe revoke the whole process to use old dotfiles again, to make a super easy switch)
   - (maybe a functionality (with configfile) to copy/symlink only a handful of files)